Does my car insurance cover shopping cart damage?

 When you notice that you have experienced shopping cart damage, report it to your insurance company right away.

-If you wait too long, it might be hard to identify where you were, the estimated time it took place, and any other relevant details that are requested when you file the claim.
+If you wait too long, it might be hard to identify where you were, the estimated time it took place, and any other relevant details that are requested when you file an insurance claim.

 What is the estimated cost for repairs?

 Once you have a claim opened with insurance, they will have you go to a mechanic or collision shop.
-It will allow for the damages to be identified and logged, and a total cost of repairs to be established.
+It will allow for the damages to be identified and logged, and a total repair cost to be established.
 The estimate is an important part of the process.

 If the repairs are more than the cost of your deductible, insurance should pay for the damages; if the repairs cost less than your deductible, it’s best to handle the repairs on your own.